sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 As of v2.1, an Alias offers a way to identify a token in a more human-readable manner, add an Alias to a token in order to have the data transferred into Analytics later on so you can track both hashed and un-hashed tokens to a meaningful identifier that doesn't expose the security of the underlying token.

 `last_updated`
 A UNIX timestamp that represents the time the session was last updated.
 Applicable to *Post*, *PostAuth* and *Response* plugins.
-When developing *CustomAuth* plugins this should also be added to the SessionState instance.
+When developing *CustomAuth* plugins developers should add this to the SessionState instance.

 `id_extractor_deadline`
 This is a UNIX timestamp that signifies when a cached key or ID will expire.
 This relates to custom authentication, where authenticated keys can be cached to save repeated requests to the gRPC server.
 See [id_extractor]({{< ref "plugins/plugin-types/auth-plugins/id-extractor" >}}) and [Auth Plugins]({{< ref "plugins/plugin-types/auth-plugins/auth-plugins" >}}) for additional information.